-Now she is addressing the United Nations Climate Summit, a meeting she travelled to by carbon-neutral yacht.
+Then in September she is addressed the United Nations Climate Summit in New York, a meeting she travelled to by carbon-neutral yacht.

 “It is insane that a 16-year-old would have to cross the Atlantic to take a stand," she told reporters on arrival at the harbour.
 "The climate and ecological crisis is the biggest humanity has ever faced.”

 And on the eve of the UN summit, she spearheaded an unprecedented global demonstration calling for action on climate change.

 Sukhman Dhami, 41, who joined the New York leg of the protest, told Reuters: “Scientists establish the facts, but it’s up to communities and people to demand everyone act on this.

 “Greta Thunberg has inspired millions of Gretas - young and old.”